-- 6th.
-Polite and respectful deportment, is required of all, both in and out of school. - 7th.
-Students shall not be permitted to leave the School grounds during School hours without giving satisfactory reasons. - 8th.
+7th.
+Students shall not be permitted to leave the School grounds during School hours without giving satisfactory reasons.

+Sth.
 When studies have once been assigned a pupil, they will stand until changed or modified by the Principal.
-Each student shall have at least three studies. - 9th.
-Student will have access to the School building, only in School hours, without the Principal's permission, and will always be held responsible for damage done. - 10th.
-All damage, destruction or waste, committed by a student shall be repaired at the expense of the perpetrator. - 11th.
-Students shall attend all recitations and examinations, and no pupil shall go on with his class, until he has passed said examination. - 12th.
-Students are forbidden to visit all places where intoxicating drinks are sold as a beverage, under the penalty of suspension or dismission, as the Faculty may direct, with the approval of the Executive Committee. - 13th.
+Each student shall have at least three studies.

+9th.
+Students will have access to the school building only in school hours, without the Principal's permission, and will always be held responsible for damage done.

+10th.
+All damage, destruction or waste committed by a student shall be repaired at the expense of the perpetrator.

+11th.
+Students shall attend all recitations and examinations, and no pupil shall go on with his class until he has passed said exammation.

+12th.
+Students are forbidden to visit all places where intoxicating drinks are sold as a beverage, under the penalty of suspension or dismission, as the Faculty may direct, with the approval of the Executive Committee.

+13th.
 Pupils shall not visit or receive company during the nights of school days, after the hour appointed by the Faculty for study, except by the written permission of their parents or guardians, or by special permission of some member of the Faculty, who must make a note of the same and report to the Principal.
-But the Faculty may designate an hour on Saturday and Sunday nights, after which students shall be required to be and remain in their rooms. - 14th.
+But the Fac ulty may designate an hour on Saturday and Sunday nights, after which students shall be required to be and remain in their rooms

+14th.
 The carrying of fire-arms or any deadly weapon is strictly forbidden.
 The violation of this rule shall subject the offender to the severest penalty of the school.
-The playing of cards, or the bringing of them on he School grounds, is prohibited, and any violation of this rule will be punished by suspension or expulsion, at the discretion of the Executive Committee. - 15th.
+The playing of cards, or the bringing of them on the school grounds, is prohibited, and any violation of this rule will be punished by suspension or expulsion, at the discretion of the Executive Committee.

+15th.
 Students absenting themselves without proper permission, will be required to explain their absence.
 It shall be the duty of each student to render his or her excuse for absence, as early as possible, to the proper officer, and without being called upon.
-If any student shall neglect to do this, and shall suffer three days to pass without rendering said excuse, it shall not be received without a special vote of the Faculty. - 16th.
+If any student shall neglect to do this, and shall suffer three days to pass without rendering said excuse, it shall not be received without a special vote of the Faculty.

+16th.
 Any person who has been knowingly exposed to a contagious or infectious disease, and who shall enter or be enrolled in the School so soon after such exposure as to render it possible to communicate such disease to others, may upon proof of such exposure be expelled.

 17th.
-In all cases, where a student attending a recitation, is not prepared to recite, it is his or her duty, to make it known before the commencement of the exercise, to the Teacher who conducts it.
+In all cases, where a student attending a recitation, is not prepared to recite, it is his or her duty to make it known before the commencement of the exercise, to the Teacher who conducts it.
 Should he or she fail to do so, he can not afterwards be excused on the lesson.